Orval91/Orval91/README.md

 - 👋 Hi, I’m @Orval
 - 👀 I’m interested in Web3
-- 🌱 I’m currently learning JS
+- 🌱 I’m currently learning Java

 Nice to meet you!